Medtronic: Surgical technologies

 The surgical technologies business group designed and manufactured products for the diagnosis and treatment of ear, nose, and throat (ENT) diseases and cranial, spinal, and neurologic conditions.
 It also encompassed a surgical navigation division to design "StealthStation" systems, software, and instruments for computer assisted surgery (CAS) and a special intraoperative X-ray imaging system (3D fluoroscopy), known as the O-arm Imaging System.
 Many of the products are used for minimally-invasive surgical procedures.
 In 2016, the business unit was dissolved, and each site folded into new business groups.

-Renal Care Solutions
+Renal care solutions

-The Renal Care Solutions business group designed and manufactured products for the diagnosis and treatment related to Renal organs like Kidney.
+The renal care solutions business group designed and manufactured products for the diagnosis and treatment related to renal organs like kidney.
+In 2023 this business unit was spun off into an independent business called Mozarc Medical.

 Technology safety

-In 2011, an independent security researcher, Jay Radcliffe, revealed a security vulnerability in a Medtronic insulin pump at the Computer Security conference Black Hat Briefings, allowing an attacker to take control of the pump.
+In 2011, an independent security researcher, Jay Radcliffe, revealed a security vulnerability in a Medtronic insulin pump at the computer security conference Black Hat Briefings, allowing an attacker to take control of the pump.
 Medtronic responded by assuring users of the full safety of its devices.

 In 2008, a team of computer security researchers was able to take remote control of a Medtronic cardiac implant.
 The team, using an unused implant in a lab, was able to control the electrical shocks delivered by the defibrillator component and even glean patient data from the device.

 In February 2020, Medtronic recalled around 322,000 MiniMed insulin pumps with faulty pump retainer rings, which had been correlated to death and around 2,000 injuries.